 9 Ella Baker

-Baker was the primary advisor and strategist of the Student Nonviolent Coordinating Committee and has been called one of the most important African American leaders of the 20th century.
-In her own words, she described why she wasn’t as well-known as her peers: “You didn’t see me on television; you didn’t see news stories about me.
+As the chief advisor and strategist for SNCC, Baker earned recognition as one of the most influential African American leaders of the twentieth century.
+She famously remarked, “You didn’t see me on television; you didn’t see news stories about me.
 The kind of role that I tried to play was to pick up pieces or put together pieces out of which I hoped organization might come.
-My theory is, strong people don’t need strong leaders.”[2]
+My theory is, strong people don’t need strong leaders.”
+This philosophy underscored her belief in collective empowerment over charismatic leadership.

 8 Katherine Johnson